 Start by checking whether you clicked on the ‘send’ button in the registration form.
 Also check the spam folder in your inbox.
 If you still don’t have a conformation email, you can contact the Central Student Service Desk, they will check whether your registration has been entered into the system.

 If the session is not listed in your confirmation email, it is likely that this session was already fully booked at the time you registered (the registration form will indicate when a session is full).
 You can check the registration form to see if any places are still available.
 If so, please re-register for this session.
 If there are no places, unfortunately you will not be able to register for the session.

 You will need to fill out the registration form again and select the programme in which you’re interested.

-No, the taster sessions are intended specifically for prospective students.
-Parents cannot join a taster session.
+No, the Experience Days are intended specifically for prospective students.
+Parents cannot join an Experience Day.

-All participants in the taster sessions but register separately.
-In order to join, your friend/classmate will need to register for the taster session.
+All Experience Day participants need to register separately.
+In order to join, your friend/classmate will need to register for the same day.

-Use the link in your confirmation email to deregister from one or more taster sessions.
+Use the link in your confirmation email to deregister from one or more Experience Days.